What is Kanban? Methods, types, & benefits

 Kanban flow refers to the steady, uninterrupted, and continuous flow of work in Kanban methodology.
 Maintaining a steady flow is necessary for optimizing efficiency and productivity.

-As we already know that tasks are like cards, the main motive of any team is to move the cards from left to right.
+As we already know tasks are like cards, the main motive of any team is to move the cards from left to right.
 With Kanban, teams focus more on identifying bottlenecks early and solving them quickly.

 Minimizing delays, timely completion, and eliminating interruptions resulting in a smooth work progression are all possible when working with Kanban.
 You have an effective overview of the task progression from one stage to another.